 A consummate professional and constant reinventor, Alexis is always excited to affiliate her skills with another career journey and opportunity.

 Alexis volunteered for several years at The Dream Center before joining the team in the Creative Innovation Designer role.
 She is the magic behind The Dream Center’s marketing, visuals and voice.
 Flexing the creative muscle to piece together the parts of a creative puzzle is her talent.

 A native of Jamaica, Queens, she now resides in Harlem, USA.
 In her free time when Alexis isn’t shopping for self, flipping through a fashion magazine or reading a novel she can be found on the dance floor.

 Venson Williams earned his Bachelor of Arts degree in Psychology from Williams College.
-Venson oversees the facilities at The Dream Center ensuring the building is an open inviting space for dreamers young and mature to pursue a new skill.
+Venson oversees the facilities at The Dream Center ensuring the building is an open inviting space for dreamers young and mature to pursue a new skill in addition to providing direct support to the executive visionary.
 Venson is also a playwright.